 There has been a great increase in high fidelity capable audio content lately.
 With the mainstream global availability of Spotify, YouTube Music, Deezer, and other such music platforms more and more people are prone to good audio.
 Also, with games increasingly implementing better sound engine and encoding, the lust for headphones to reproduce the exact quality of the audio has increased exponentially.

-10 Best Open Back Headphones in 2020 – Top Product List
+The Best Open Back Headphones for 2020 – Top 15 Product List

 What are Open Back Headphones?